idealo/imagededup/README.md

 pip install imagededup
 ```

-⚠️ **Note**: imagededup comes with TensorFlow CPU-only support by default.
-If you have a machine with GPU support, you should rather install it
-especially if you use CNN to find duplicates.
-It's way faster.
-See the [TensorFlow guide](https://www.tensorflow.org/install/gpu)
+⚠️ **Note**: In order to use CNN to find duplicates, you need to install TensorFlow.
+See the
-for more details on how to install it.
+[TensorFlow installation instructions](https://www.tensorflow.org/install/) for more details on how to install it.
+Moreover, if you have a machine with GPU, we definitely recommend to install the TensorFlow version with GPU support.
+It's way faster when using CNN.

 * Install imagededup from the GitHub source: